f8n/fnd-docs/docs/subgraphs.md

 #### Nft

 Each individual NFT minted on Foundation.
-Note that NFT metadata such as name and description are not currently supported on our subgraph—in order to read this information you can read the metadata JSON from `https://ipfs.io/ipfs/${nft.tokenIPFSPath}`.
+Note that NFT metadata such as name and description are not currently supported on the Foundation subgraph—in order to read this information you can read the metadata JSON from `https://ipfs.io/ipfs/${nft.tokenIPFSPath}`.

 For example,